How to Sign Off a Letter or Email to Professor Professionally

 Regrettably, most students do not know how to write a formal letter.
 However, this is an activity you will find yourself doing as a student.

 Writing a letter to your professor should be straightforward.
-There is a difference in your letter structure on how you end emails to your friends and how you write to your professor.
+There is a difference in your letter structure in how you end emails to your friends and how you write to your professor.

 A critical aspect of letter writing that is overlooked is signing off a letter.
-There is an etiquette that governs how to sign off a letter to a professor professionally.
+There is an etiquette that governs how to professionally sign off a letter to a professor.

 Always write your letter in a polite and respectful tone.